Trending Topics

 When working shift work, melatonin production is adversely impacted.
 Decreased melatonin production increases the risk of cancer, impairs immune system function, and possibly leads to cardio and metabolic consequences such as type 2 diabetes, metabolic syndrome, obesity, and heart disease.

-Cortisol production is also elevated with sleep deprivation also, which promotes the development of insulin resistance, a risk factor for obesity and diabetes.
-In fact, sleep deprivation has been proven to be fatal: lab rats denied the chance to rest die within two to three weeks.
+Cortisol production is also elevated with sleep deprivation, which promotes the development of insulin resistance, a risk factor for obesity and diabetes.
+Sleep deprivation has been proven to be fatal: lab rats denied the chance to rest die within two to three weeks.

 Anyone who has had a few nights of poor sleep can tell you that insomnia is associated with depression.
-Insufficient sleep shuts down the pre-frontal cortex and can cause or exacerbate a number of psychological conditions, ranging from anxiety to PTSD to depression.
+Insufficient sleep shuts down the pre-frontal cortex and can cause or exacerbate several psychological conditions, ranging from anxiety to PTSD to depression.
 This impact on mood and mental health impacts our ability to do our jobs well, and certainly impacts relationships.

-Sleep deprivation causes chronic, low-grade inflammation, which many experts believe to be the root of all modern disease.
-This systemic inflammation manifests in more ways than I can list, and often results in a doctor’s visit for some strange symptom and subsequent prescribed drug.
+Sleep deprivation causes chronic, low-grade inflammation, which many experts believe to be the root of all modern diseases.
+This systemic inflammation manifests in more ways than I can list and often results in a doctor’s visit for some strange symptom and subsequent prescribed drug.

-As an industry, we focus a lot on tactics and mindset in order to keep us as safe as we can be.
+As an industry, we focus a lot on tactics and mindset to keep us as safe.
 However, if we do not prioritize sleep and ensure our bodies and brains are getting sufficient rest, we are setting ourselves up for getting hurt.
 Assuming we don’t end up hurt on the job, chronic sleep deprivation can result in a shorter life and chronic illness in the retirement years.

 In our line of work, it’s natural to focus on the obvious things that help keep us and the public safe.
 Tactics, procedures, equipment and case law are all important training topics to help protect us.
-I’d like to see our culture appreciate the importance that nutrition and sleep has on keeping us alive.
-Whether it’s being sharp in a split-second decision making situation, problem solving, or simply avoiding chronic disease, sleep is a critical piece of officer safety that is too often overlooked.
+I’d like to see our culture appreciate the importance that nutrition and sleep have on keeping us alive.
+Whether it’s being sharp in a split-second decision-making situation, problem-solving, or simply avoiding chronic disease, sleep is a critical piece of officer safety that is too often overlooked.

 Conclusion